joker-b/botzo/page/strobeVolts.md

 mastless: true
 nameless: true
 ---
 This list was originally compiled around 2001 to 2005, using generously crowd-sourced measurements.
-Many of the companies listed (and the links to the contributors) have been gone for years!
+Many of the companies listed (and the links to the contributors) have been gone for years (Hi Monolta!).
 The list is still hosted here but rarely expanded.
-Really, just get yourself a new Godox and be very happy.
+If you're really in doubt, just get yourself a new Godox and be very happy.
 {:.notice}

 <h2>Is your old strobe safe to use on your new electronic camera?</h2>